mayksi/HackerRank/README.md

 # HackerRank

-As the name would suggest (partially) this repo is about solution to HackerRank problems.
+As the name would suggest (partially) this repository is about solution to HackerRank problems.

 In addition to that, I would check-in more problems/solutions in folder tagged 'more' under their respective topics.